adithyan-ak/WAVE/README.md

 # Web Application Vulnerability Exploiter (WAVE)

-WAVE is a Web Application Pentester
+WAVE is a Web Application Pentester with modules for Vulnerability Scanning and Reconnaisance.

 ### Prerequisites